benjamin-ackerman/R_products_tutorial/README.md

 - `plotOutput()` formats a plot object ('candyplot') that's contained in the `output` list created in the `server.R` script (see below).

 ##### `server.R`
-Now let's take a look at the `server.R` script:
+Below is a screenshot of the `server.R` script we will be using.

 A few things to notice about the `server.R` script:
 - Elements that were specified in `___Input()` functions in the `ui.R` script are here referenced as `input$n` and `input$bar`.
 This is what makes the Shiny app *reactive* to user inputs!